|Other Names||Dune Runner, Wind Sprinter|

 The halmaka kicks with its powerful legs and can catapult a man 25 yards with a good solid back kick.
 It can bite, but its bite is relatively weak considering the size of the head and jaw.
 However, the halmaka is generally timid creature and will likely flee a perceived threat unless it is controlled by an experienced rider.

 Halmakas are indigenous to the Great Ahtabi Desert.
 They can be found roaming the sandy wastes in small groups, roaming from region to region.
 They can also be found in other arid regions of Qeshir.
 They are used as steeds and pack animals in the Padashan Empire.
-They can also be found in the foothills of the Rahjan Mountains, the Broadlands, the Fekwar Hills and the Wind Plains.
+They can also be found in the foothills of the Rahjan Mountains, the Broadlands, the Fekwar Mountains and the Wind Plains.

 Because of their native environment, a halmaka can go for up to 10 days without food and water, as it stores nutrients and water in special fatty tissues.
 Halmakas feed on desert brush and cacti.